AthenZ/athenz/ui/docs/zms-api.md

             "comment": "all services in the role will have specified max expiry days" },
         {
+            "name": "memberReviewDays",
+            "type": "Int32",
+            "optional": true,
+            "comment": "all user members in the role will have specified max review days" },
+        {
+            "name": "serviceReviewDays",
+            "type": "Int32",
+            "optional": true,
+            "comment": "all services in the role will have specified max review days" },
+        {
             "name": "reviewEnabled",
             "type": "Bool",
             "optional": true,